 - Much More, 108 Jellicoe Street, Te Puke – stocks a range of bulk bin dried goods including spices, grains, pulses, nuts, seeds, flours etc.

 - Te Puna Deli, 17b Minden Road, Te Puna – stocks a range of bulk dry foods such as flour, sugar, rice, lentils, nuts, seeds and spices.
-You are also able to BYO container for their unpackaged deli products – including getting cuts of unpackaged cheese put into our own container!

 - Vege & Spices, 38 Main Road, Katikati – stocks a range of bulk bin dried goods including spices, grains, pulses, nuts and seeds.

 - Spice Traders, 1 Main Road, Katikati – stocks a wide range of bulk bin dried goods including spices, grains, pulses, nuts, seeds and flours.
 You may need to spend a bit of time here to get around the slightly random layout!